aichat-go

 Incremental Crawler

 4-phase pipeline (fetch / chunk / embed / upload) with per-URL resume.
-Supports HTML, PDF, DOCX, XLSX.
+Supports HTML, PDF, DOCX, XLSX, TXT.
 Semantic chunking with LLM topic labels.

 Core Concepts